eddiesosera/dv300-term1-backend/README.md

 ## Linking backend to Database

-this is an example of how to link the backend to the postgres Database.
+this is how we linked the backend to the postgres Database.

 ```
 {